ScalaWilliam/git-work/README.md

 ## Running locally

 1. <a href="https://www.scalawilliam.com/essential-sbt/">Install SBT</a>
-2. Inside the Git clone of this project, run: `sbt run`
+2. Inside the Git clone of this project, run: `sbt run` or `make run`.
 3. Go to http://localhost:9000

 ## Developing